rmholmes/rmholmes.github.io/_pages/publications.md

 * *Holmes, R.*, Renault, L., Maillard, L. and Boucharel, J.: Air-sea coupling feedbacks over Tropical Instability Waves.
 Submitted to **Journal of Physical Oceanography**

 * Bennetts, L. et al. Closing the loops on Southern Ocean dynamics: From the circumpolar current to ice shelves and from bottom mixing to surface waves.
 Submitted to **Review of Geophysics**

+### 2024

-* Huguenin, M., *Holmes R.*, Spence, P. and England, M. Subsurface warming of the West Antarctic continental shelf linked to El Nino-Southern Oscillation.
-Submitted to **Geophysical Research Letters**.
+* [44] Huguenin, M., *Holmes R.*, Spence, P. and England, M. Subsurface warming of the West Antarctic continental shelf linked to El Nino-Southern Oscillation. **Geophysical Research Letters**, accepted.

 ### 2023